juji-io/datalevin/doc/query.md

 Datalevin has an innovative query engine that handles complex Datalog queries on large data sets with ease.

+It is a compiler and optimizer that essentially compiles query logic into an efficient sequence of nested index walks, which is close to a hand-written program.

 ## Motivation

 One of the main reasons for people to use Datomic flavored Datalog stores is to